Planning a trip to Kauai with kids? Keep scrolling to find out the best Kauai beaches with the calmest water and softest sand!

 Known as the “Garden Island,” Kauai is a great choice for families looking for relaxing areas that are slower than some of the bigger islands.

-When I visited Kauai as a kid, there were times where we were the only people at the beach.
-These days, the secret about Kauai being awesome is out and that means it is a bit more crowded.
+When I visited Kauai as a kid, there were times when we were the only people at the beach.
+These days, the secret about Kauai being awesome is out, and that means it is a bit more crowded.

 Despite the extra tourists, Kauai still has some of my favorite beaches for kids.

 Don’t have time to read a bunch of Hawaii blog posts and reviews?
 Here are some of our top picks for visiting Kauai with kids.

 Best Kid-Friendly Kauai Tours/Activities

 - Mountain Tubing (this is a low-key adventure for kids ages 5+ and it’s a personal favorite for my kiddos)

 - Private Surf Lessons for Kids (this is the BEST way for your kids to learn how to surf in Hawaii)

 - Kayaking Tour with Waterfall Hike (this is an awesome half-day adventure for older kids)

 - Luau Kalamaku (you can do a little train ride and feed farm animals before the luau)